 Once you have filled out the double major form (available from the L&S Undergraduate Advising Office), make an appointment to meet with a Media Studies Academic Advisor to review and sign your double major forms.

 Students who are already declared Media Studies majors and who are adding a second major are encouraged to have the double major forms signed in Media Studies first before seeking the second set of signatures from an adviser in your second major.
 Those who are adding Media Studies as a second major should obtain signatures from their already declared major first.

 Students may enroll in MS 199: Supervised Independent Study for either 1 or 2 P/NP units in the fall and spring semesters.
 The University does not allow more than 16 units in total from 97, 98, 99, 197, 198, or 199 courses.

 The units earned are based NOT on the number of hours worked or tasks performed in the internship.
 Instead, units are based on the essay assignment for MS 199.
 For 1 unit of P/NP credit, students must write a 5-page essay, employing a single concept presented in a Media Studies class.
 The essay should define the concept and illustrate it with observations or experiences gained from the internship.
 For 2 units of P/NP credit, students must write a 10-page essay, choosing 2 or 3 concepts and defining and illustrating each.
 Essays must include a Works Cited page.

 No. MS 199: Supervised Independent Study units will only count towards the 120 units needed for graduation.

-Declared Media Studies majors.
+Declared Media Studies majors only.
 Students who held an internship during the summer are eligible to earn units retroactively in the fall for their summer internship.
-To enroll in MS 199, students should contact Meeta Rani Jha (firstname.lastname@example.org).
-Please see the Internships web page for instructions and forms to fill out.
+Please see the Internships page for instructions and contact information.